 The Company evaluates the recoverability of goodwill and indefinite lived intangible assets annually as of November 30th, or more frequently if events or changes in circumstances warrant, such as a material adverse change in the Company's business.
 Goodwill is considered to be impaired when the carrying value of a reporting unit exceeds its estimated fair value.
 Indefinite-lived intangible assets are considered impaired if their carrying value exceeds their estimated fair value.
-As described in Note One of the Notes to Consolidated Financial Statements, the Company conducts its business activities through one reportable business segment - community banking.
+As described in Note Twenty-Three of the Notes to Consolidated Financial Statements, the Company conducts its business activities through one reportable business segment - community banking.
 Fair values are estimated by reviewing the Company's stock price as it compares to book value and the Company's reported earnings.
 In addition, the impact of future earnings and activities is considered in the Company's analysis.
-The Company had increased to approximately \$150 million of goodwill at December 31, 2023 from \$109 million at December 31, 2022 due to the acquisition of Citizens Commerce in March 2023 (see Note Three for further information).
-No impairment was required to be recognized in 2023 or 2022, as the estimated fair value of the Company has continued to exceed its book value.
+The Company had approximately \$150 million of goodwill at December 31, 2024 and December 31, 2023.
+No impairment was required to be recognized in 2024 or 2023, as the estimated fair value of the Company has continued to exceed its book value.